 2020 Playdome Tickets Purchased Online

 How much do tickets cost at Playdome when purchased in advance online?
 Below are the rates in March 2020.
-(2022 prices will likely be similar.)
+(Prices in future years will likely be similar.)

 - Dome Pass – $33.00 (valid for all rides for 1 day)

 - Ultimate Pass – $55.00 (same as Dome Pass plus front-of-the-line priority line-up access)

 - Guest Pass – $11.00 (for spectators with limited access to rides for 1 day)

 - Family Pass – $79 (2 Dome Passes & 2 Guest Passes)